 While raising such noble objections, Michio Kaku himself thinks we will be able to overcome them within the next 100 years, and potentially make human teleportation possible.

-So far, as I said, scientists have been able to achieve mainly quantum teleportation.
+So far, as I said, of all the imagined teleports, scientists have been able to achieve mainly quantum teleportation.
 This type of teleportation carries information properties between particles rather than real matter.
 A technology that can lead to uses such as the creation of a quantum Internet, a next-generation Internet with blazing speeds and extraordinary accuracy and security.

 In a very recent development (late 2020), scientists were able for the first time to teleport quantum information on a 40 kilometer fiber optic network, with 90% accuracy.